Dr. Dawn McBride, owner of Dawn Psychological Services, Corp.

-Family Violence - assessment & treatment (includes victims, witnesses, and perpetrators) - I have worked in women's shelters, offered many PEG and process based groups for those who lives have been impacted by FV, as well as was an outreach coordinator for many years.
+Family Violence - assessment & treatment (includes victims, witnesses, and perpetrators) - I have worked in women's shelters, offered many psychoeducational and process-based groups for those who lives have been impacted by family violence, and I was an outreach coordinator for many years.

 Multicultural Counselling - with an interest in Arab and Muslim issues and studying ways to adapt Western therapeutic approaches to be more culturally sensitive.